-The lowa Department of Natural Resources is required to collect social security numbers from all persons obtaining a hunting, fishing or other recreational license under section 252J.8 of the Code of lowa and 42 U.S. Code 666(a)(13).
+The Iowa Department of Natural Resources is required to collect social security numbers from all persons obtaining a hunting, fishing or other recreational license under section 252J.8 of the Code of Iowa and 42 U.S. Code 666(a)(13).
 Your social security number will serve as your principal identification number to determine your eligibility for licenses.
 It will be provided to enforcement agencies to establish, modify and enforce child support and tax obligations.
 It WILL NOT appear on your hunting or fishing license.

-HARVEST INFORMATION PROGRAM
+HARVEST INFORMATION PROGRAM (HIP)

-Starting Dec.
-15, ALL migratory game bird hunters will be required to register for HIP either through the Go Outdoors lowa app on their smartphone or through a link at www.iowadnr.gov/waterfowl.
+ALL licensed hunters pursuing migratory game bird are required to register for HIP either through the Go Outdoors Iowa app on their smartphone or through a link at www.iowadnr.gov/waterfowl.
 Once registered, hunters will need to write their confirmation number on their license, print an updated copy of their license or take a screenshot of their confirmation on their phone to show proof.
 Conservation officers will be enforcing this requirement.

 Migratory game birds mean more than ducks and geese.
-Migratory game birds in lowa include ducks, geese, coots, doves, woodcock, rails, and snipe.
+Migratory game birds in lowa include mourning doves, ducks, geese, coots, woodcock, rails, and snipe.
 See p.
 20 for more information.